 If looks are important to you – then you may want to look for a black anodized frame – they look damn sexy when mounted in a solar array on a roof (I can’t believe I just wrote that what a solar geek I am!)

 All solar panels have a plastic backsheet glued on the the back of the panel to protect the solar cells.
 A flimsy backsheet with any air bubbles or signs of coming unstuck is a sign of a crappy panel.

 9. Bypass Diodes

 If your panel is mono or multi crystalline then these are a must.
 They are diodes that cost a few cents each and are put across neighboring of cells inside the solar panel.
 If you don’t have bypass diodes then a small shadow on a tiny part of your solar panel can stop the entire panel from making electricity.

 10. Temperature coefficient.

 The temperature coefficient is a number that describes how well the panel handles hot temperatures – where hot is defined as greater that 25 degrees Celsius.

-The units of this number are “% per degC”
+The units of this number are “% per °C”

 The lower this number, the better.

 A high temperature coefficient is a sign of a crappy panel.
 A reasonable number is about 0.5%.
-If you can get this down to 0.3% that is the sign of an excellent panel.
+The best solar panels get this down to 0.3% and that is the sign of an excellent panel.
 Over 0.7% is a warning sign.